marion-an/SoftwareTesting-Assignment1/Documentation.md

 ### 7. Augment the test_suite
 - T9 `a` contains only negative elements

+### Code adaptation
+The tests revealed a bug in the code: that was if an empty array was provided as input the method did not return 0 as was specified.
+This has been fixed by using a simple if condition check.

 ## Structural testing
 - Instruction coverage: `92%` => missing line 3 since maxSubArray is a static method, therefore the Object is never instantiated => can write a test case for this `T10` => new instruction coverage `100%`
 - Branch coverage: `100%` => all branches are covered